 Plots were located to comply with the minimum number of plots required by Table 3 in the BAM (DPIE 2020a).
-In total, 13 plots were sampled within the proposal site.
+In total, 14 plots were sampled within the proposal site.
 Plots were located randomly within each of the vegetation zones by walking a random distance into the vegetation zone and then locating the plot on a randomly generated compass bearing; this was then repeated for subsequent plots within the vegetation zone.
 Plots were located away from ecotones, tracks and track edges or other disturbed areas where practicable.
-Plots located in areas of exotic/mixed grassland were assigned to PCT 1600 as scattered trees and remnant native species suggested that this would have been the PCT that originally occurred in these cleared areas.
+Plot 9a_1 is located within a small patch and as such the end point of the plot is located toward the boundary of the ecotone between vegetation zone 2 and 5.
+Due to the already highly disturbed condition of the vegetation it is unlikely that this would have substantially impacted the vegetation integrity score of the plot.